ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 {: #permissions-cluster-offering}
 {: faq}

-Instructions for setting the appropriate permissions for IBM Cloud services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources, Managing user access for Schematics, Assigning access to Secrets Manager](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources&locale=en).
+Instructions for setting the appropriate permissions for {{site.data.keyword.cloud_notm}} services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources), [Managing user access for Schematics](/docs/schematics?topic=schematics-access), and [Assigning access to Secrets Manager](/docs/secrets-manager?topic=secrets-manager-assign-access).

 ## How do I SSH among nodes?
 {: #ssh-among-nodes}